GETEAM/GeneralExamination/QuestionType/types/ReadingComprehension.md

 D) They cause serious damage to the environment.

-3.Why does America rely heavily on oil imports?
+3. Why does America rely heavily on oil imports?

 A) It wants to expand its storage of crude oil.